Medical Malpractice & Hospital Negligence Lawyer

-How Do you Know If You’ve Suffered Medical Malpractice?
+How Do You Know If You’ve Suffered Medical Misconduct?

-Medical malpractice does not occur every time there is a bad outcome from treatment.
+Medical malpractice and negligence does not occur every time there is a bad outcome from treatment.
 The law generally recognizes the practice of medicine as an “art” rather than as an exact science.
 Therefore, some latitude is given to practitioners with respect to the manner in which they choose to address the problems of specific patients.
-However, the fact remains that every day patients across the country receive unacceptable care that leaves them worse than they would have been had they been given the level of care that the law demands.
+However, the fact remains that everyday patients across the country experience medical misconduct or receive unacceptable care that leaves them worse than they would have been had they been given the level of care that the law demands.
 Some of the most common medical malpractice suits are brought on the following forms of misconduct:

 - Treatment errors: Many doctors and nurse make mistakes when providing actual treatment to patients.
 This includes situations where medication is improperly administered or a surgery actually makes a situation worse.
 Patients aren’t guaranteed that their medical issue will be resolved after treatment.
 However, if a situation is made worse because of mistakes by a medical professional, then the patient has a right to hold the medical provider accountable due to their medical misconduct.

 - Diagnosis Errors: Medical malpractice can also include situations where a doctor fails to act at all.
 When a patient visits a doctor complaining of certain problems, the medical professional must act appropriately to try to determine the underlying medical issue.
 Yet, sometimes doctors fail to diagnose a condition, delay in providing a diagnosis, or misdiagnose the condition.
 All of these may be examples of medical malpractice.